bkstar123/laravel-social-auth/README.md

 }
 ```

-#### You can customize the action that is to be taken after successfully signing in a her via her social account
+#### 3.2.6 You can customize the action that is to be taken after successfully signing in a user using her social account

 For example: You may want to explicitly redirect the authenticated user to a dashboard
 ```php